VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/ActivityWithCanvasUI.en.md

 Add a directory structure for Canvas-related files inside the activity class, similar to the usual release folder.
 The directory structure for the activity class with the added Canvas folder is shown below.
-The brown text represents folders, and the black text represents files.
 *The added parts are highlighted in bold.*

 !!! info Folder Structure